- Updated on

 Evidence-Based Policy Executive Summary and Giving Recommendation

-By supporting increased use of evidence in the governments of low- and middle-income countries, donors can dramatically increase their impact on the lives of people living in poverty.
-This report explores how focusing on evidence-based policy provides an opportunity for leverage, and presents the most promising organisation we identified in this area.
+By supporting increased use of evidence in the governments of low- and middle-income countries, donors can dramatically increase their impact on the lives of the millions of people living in poverty.
+This report explores how focusing on evidence-based policy provides an opportunity for leverage, and presents the most promising organisation we identified in this area: J-PAL's Innovation in Government Initiative (IGI).

 A high-risk/high-return opportunity for leverage

 By far the most resources spent on tackling poverty come from local governments.
-American think tank the Brookings Institution found that, in 2011, $2.3 trillion of the $2.8 trillion spent on financing development came from domestic government revenues in the countries affected.
+The Brookings Institution found that, in 2011, $2.3 trillion of the $2.8 trillion spent on financing development came from domestic government revenues in the countries affected.2 Moreover, governments are often best positioned to understand local contexts and implement tailored solutions.

-There are often large differences in the effectiveness and cost-effectiveness of social programs—the amount of good done per dollar spent can vary significantly across programs.
-Employing evidence allows us to identify the most cost-effective social programs.
+As in philanthropy, there are often large differences in the effectiveness and cost-effectiveness of social programs—the amount of good done per dollar spent can vary significantly across programs.
+Employing rigorous evidence like randomized controlled trials (RCTs) allows us to identify the most cost-effective social programs.
 This is useful information for donors choosing which charity to support, but also for governments choosing which programs to implement, and how.

 For many organisations working on policy, most of their positive results come from only a few exceptionally successful programs.
 This is because success is extraordinarily hard to achieve in this area, since policymaking is a complex and often unpredictable process.
 However, when successful, changes can be highly impactful because of the large number of people they reach.

-Because of the way impact is distributed across different projects, supporting policy interventions is a high-risk/high-return investment; most investments are likely to fail, but the successful ones are likely to have an enormous impact.
+Because of the way impact is distributed across different projects, supporting policy interventions is a "hits-based" high-risk/high-return investment: most investments are likely to fail, but the successful ones are likely to have an enormous impact.

 We started with an initial list of over 90 charities, and based on expert advice and desk research, we progressively narrowed down the focus to select the donation opportunity we deemed most promising in this area.

 We assess charities based on their cost-effectiveness, organisational strength, transparency, and room for more funding.
-Three factors are central when evaluating future cost-effectiveness of organisations working in policy: track record, project selection, and theory of change.
+To find out more about our research methodology, read Our Approach to Charity.
+Three factors are central when evaluating future cost-effectiveness of organisations working in policy: track record; project selection; and theory of change.

 When assessing project selection, we consider two factors.
 First, we focus on the quality of evidence used, since higher-quality evidence indicates higher likelihood that the suggested policies will be effective.
 Second, we focus on the role cost-effectiveness plays in organisational decision-making procedures; the more the charity’s decision-making criteria explicitly target effectiveness and cost-effectiveness, the more confident we are in the organisation’s future cost-effectiveness.